How to homeschool kindergarten so your children make the progress they need to succeed.

 For us, it was because I wasn’t comfortable sending the kids to our local school.
 We had anticipated that we would move before the kids started school, but by the time kindergarten rolled around, moving wasn’t in the cards.

 No matter your reason, it’s the right reason for your family.
-No judgement here, friends.
+No judgment here, friends.
 As long as it’s good for you and your family, we have your back.

 To help you get started, here are some great tips on how to homeschool kindergarten students.